Battle of Copenhagen (1807): Bombardment

 The Danish forces in the city amounted to 5,000 regular troops and a similar number of militias.
-Most of the civilian inhabitants of Copenhagen were evacuated in the few days before Copenhagen was completely invested.
+Most of the civilian inhabitants of Copenhagen were evacuated in the few days before Copenhagen was completely invaded.

 On 26 August, General Wellesley was detached with his reserve and two light brigades of British artillery, as well as one battalion, eight squadrons and one troop of horse artillery from the King's German Legion (KGL) to disperse a force which had been sent to relieve the beleaguered city.
 On 29 August, at the rivulet of Køge, this significant British force swiftly overpowered the Danish troops, which amounted to only three or four regular battalions and some cavalry (see Battle of Køge).

 The Danes rejected British demands, so the Royal Navy fleet under the command of Admiral Gambier bombarded the city from 2 to 5 September.
 In addition to the military casualties incurred by the Danish army, the bombardment killed roughly 195 civilians and injured 768.

 The bombardment included 300 Congreve rockets, which caused fires.
 Due to the civilian evacuation, the normal firefighting arrangements were ineffective; over a thousand buildings were burned.

 On 5 September, the Danes sued for peace, and the capitulation was signed on 7 September.
 Denmark agreed to surrender its navy and its naval stores.
 In return, the British undertook to leave Copenhagen within six weeks.

 Ernst Peymann, the Danish Commander, had been under orders from the Crown Prince to burn the Danish fleet, which he failed to do, though the reason for his failure is unknown.

 Thus, on 7 September Peymann surrendered the fleet (eighteen ships of the line, eleven frigates, two smaller ships, two ship-sloops, seven brig-sloops, two brigs, one schooner and twenty-six gunboats).
 In addition, the British broke up or destroyed three 74-gun ships of the line on the stocks, along with two of the ships-of-the-fleet and two elderly frigates.

 After her capture, one ex-Danish ship of the line, Neptunos, ran aground and was burnt on or near the island of Hven.
 Then, when a storm arose in the Kattegat, the British destroyed or abandoned twenty-three of the captured gunboats.
 The British added the fifteen captured ships of the line that reached Britain to the British Navy but only four—Christian VII 80, Dannemark 74, Norge 74 and Princess Carolina 74—saw subsequent active service.

 On 21 October, the British fleet left Copenhagen for the United Kingdom.
 However, the war continued until 1814, when the Treaty of Kiel was signed.